LuminaryAlexander/LuminaryAlexander.github.io/index.md

 Here is **Wenbin Wang (Wendell Wang, 王文彬)**.

 I am a first-year master student in Computer Science and Technology with the School of Information Science and Technology at ShanghaiTech University, Shanghai, China.
-I am fortunate to join **<font color='blue'>[Data Science And Intelligence Lab(DSAIL)](https://www.ncvxopt.com/)** at ShanghaiTech University from 2023, supervised by **<font color='blue'>[[Prof. Ziping Zhao](https://www.zipingzhao.com)]</font>**.
+I am fortunate to join [Data Science And Intelligence Lab(DSAIL)](https://www.ncvxopt.com/){: style="color: blue"} at ShanghaiTech University from 2023, supervised by [Prof. Ziping Zhao](https://www.zipingzhao.com){: style="color: blue"}.
 Before this, I received a bachelor of economics degree in Economic Statistics from the College of Economics and Management, Huazhong Agricultural University, Wuhan, China in 2022.
-During my undergraduate study, I was fortunate to work with **<font color='blue'>[Prof. Zeyu Zhang](https://mari.hzau.edu.cn/people/people/Zhang_Zeyu.htm)** on macro-economics.
+During my undergraduate study, I was fortunate to work with [Prof. Zeyu Zhang](https://mari.hzau.edu.cn/people/people/Zhang_Zeyu.htm){: style="color: blue"} on macro-economics.

 Now, my research interests lie in Optimization, Matrix Sensing.
 I am also interested in Reinforcement Learning, Computer Vision, etc.